opensearch-project/documentation-website/_search-plugins/filter-search.md

 ## Refining aggregations with aggregation-level filtering

-You can use aggregation-level filtering to apply filters to specific aggregations without affecting the overall aggregation.
+You can use aggregation-level filtering to apply filters to specific aggregations without affecting the main aggregation to which they belong.

 For example, you can use aggregation-level filtering to filter the `price_ranges` aggregation based on selected brands, `BrandA` and `BrandB`, without affecting the main `price_ranges` aggregation, as shown in the following example request.
 This displays price ranges relevant to the selected brands while also displaying overall price ranges for all products.